provalentin/kanbanboard/questions2.md

 We have four kinds of identifiers in Scala.

-Scala Interview Questions
-Scala Interview Questions – Identifiers in Scala

-a.
+*.
 Alphanumeric Identifiers

 These contain letters, underscores, and digits, but only begin with a letter or with an underscore.
 We name them in camel case.
 Here are a few examples: ab12, myVal, Pi.

-b.
+*.
 Operator Identifiers

 These contain operator characters except these- ( ) [ ] { } ‘ ” _ . , ; , `.
 Some valid examples are: +  => <?> ::: .

-c.
+*.
 Mixed Identifiers

 These contain an alphanumeric identifier, an underscore, and also an operator identifier.
 Here are some valid examples: myVar_=, unary_+.

-d.
+*.
 Literal Identifiers

 These contain an arbitrary string enclosed in backticks(`).
 Some valid examples are: `class`, `Hello, World!`.